w-yeehong/tp/docs/UserGuide.md

 *  `editpatient john doe p/91234567` The phone number of the patient named John Doe will be updated to `91234567`.
 *  `editpatient alex t/36.7 a/21 d/20200303-20200315` The temperature, age and period of stay of the patient named Alex will be updated to `36.7`, `21` and `20200303-20200315` respectively.

+Expected Outcome: <br>
+* Using the first example, the result box displays the message, "Edited Patient: John Doe Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020 Phone: 12345678 Age: 23 Comment: -".
+* Details panel will show the details of the edited patient.

+_Written by: MingDe_

 #### 5.2.4 Search patients by information: `searchpatient`